The64thGamer/cheeseepedia/content/zygu8zcgil7u789p/content.md

-The ***ShowBiz Pizza Time Corporate Office* (*4441 W Airport Fwy Ste 215, Irving, TX 75062*) was the main office used for *ShowBiz Pizza Time Inc.,* later named to *CEC Entertainment Inc.*, from 1983 to July 2015.
+***Irving, TX (4441 W Airport Fwy Ste 215)*** was the main office used for ShowBiz Pizza Time Inc., later named to CEC Entertainment Inc., from 1983 to July 2015.

+## History
-The office is now divided into different businesses and is now 'Airport Plaza'.
-CEC moved from this location to the [Chuck E Cheese's Corporate Office] in July of 2015.**
+ CEC moved from this location to [Irving, TX (1707 Market Pl Blvd 200)] in July of 2015.
+The original layout for the office after the sale is now divided into different businesses and under the title 'Airport Plaza'.

-## Departments
+### Departments

 - Entertainment (Department 18)
 - Training